Marie Léonide Charvin: First success in theater

 On January 20, 1862, on the stage of the Odéon-Théâtre de l'Europe, she takes on the role of Phèdre de Racine.
 "She had, in front of the young and intelligent audience of this theater, a great beauty success, and her abrupt, rough, little measured talent, but of a personal, strange and communicative inspiration, produced a very lively effect".
 They will then be roles in Horace by Corneille, Agnès de Méranie by François Ponsard, Medea by Ernest Legouvé at the Lyric School, Lucrèce also by François Ponsard as well as an important role in a drama by Mr. Garand, the Stranglers of India, at the Porte-Saint-Martin theater.

-His first appearance on the stage of the Comédie-Française dates from May 12, 1863.
-She once again interprets the role of Phèdre.
-This beginning is especially noted for an accident:"By leaving the first act, Agar fell on a grid of the stove and she injured in the face and especially the nose.
+Her first appearance on the stage of the Comédie-Française dates from May 12, 1863.
+She once again interpreted the role of Phèdre.
+This beginning is especially noted for an accident: "By leaving the first act, Agar fell on a grid of the stove and she injured her face and especially her nose.
 She was nevertheless able to perform the two following acts; but in the fourth, it took down the curtain without finishing the piece, Agar being found wrong".

 His subsequent performances on this prestigious stage, in the works of Racine, Andromaque and the role of Clytemnestra in Iphigénie, have only “success that does not meet expectations”.